How To Clean Up Content ROT

 Trivial content is probably the hardest to identify.
 Generally, it is any content that is insignificant to your visitors or unrelated to your website’s purpose.
 It may help to rate this on a scale of 1-5, with “5” being vitally important and “1” being completely irrelevant.
 Anything with a 1-2 should be cut, a 5 should stay, and 3-4’s may require further thought.
 Some information may be nice to have, but not essential.
 Does that make it trivial?
 Remember to keep your audience in mind when evaluating for trivial content.
 Tailor your content to their needs and trim away anything that doesn’t help them accomplish what you want them to do.

-ROT can be found in two places – your department PIDs and in File Manager.
+ROT can be found in two places – your department pages and in the Media Library.
 To get rid of it, you first must identify it.

-Go through your Web Manager File Manager and make sure you are only storing files that you actually use.
+Go through your WordPress Media Library and make sure you are only storing files that you actually use.
 If you have old, outdated images and PDFs, delete them!
-Remember, if it’s in File Manager, it can be found through search.
+Remember, if it’s in Media Library, it can be found through search.

 The Web Content Team can help you get started by guiding you through a content audit, a review and evaluation of all your department web pages, including text, images, and links.